 Business competition and monopolistic practices in Indonesia are generally regulated under Law No. 5 of 1999 regarding Prohibition of Monopolistic Practices and Unfair Competition, dated March 5, 1999, as amended by the Omnibus Law (the "Competition Law as amended").
 Pursuant to the Competition Law as amended, business actors in Indonesia are prohibited from, among other things, (i) entering into anti-competitive agreements or engaging in conduct that results in oligopoly and/or oligopsony, price-fixing and resale price maintenance, market allocations, boycotts, vertical integration or closed agreements; (ii) engaging in actions such as monopoly, monopsony or market control; and (iii) abusing dominant positions.
-There are two types of standard of proof recognized under the Competition Law, depending on the provision thereof, namely the "rule of reason" and "illegal per se."
-The "rule of reason" requires the assessment of the anti-competitive effects of the business activity, while "illegal per se" provides that a violation exists insofar as all elements provided under the Competition Law are met.
+There are two types of standard of proof recognized under the Competitive affects of the business activity, while "illegal per se" provides that a violation exists insofar as all elements provided under the Competition Law are met.